data.segmentation.avg

 Enable or disable (default disable) generating a count field for each variable (after cut splitting).
 The count field is the variable name with an “N” added to the end.

---source=archive
+archive or --source=archive

 Selected the source archive to request data from, defaulting to clean.
 Has no effect when working on standard input.